Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?

-\textbf{Part 2:} Now, we should prove that condition (ii) holds, i.e. no unilateral deviation is profitable.
-First, in Case 2-a, we rule out the possibility of a unilateral deviation when $-t_{NoN}<\Delta p<t_N$ for both neutral and non-neutral ISPs.
-Then, we consider $\Delta p\leq -t_{NoN}$ and $\Delta p\geq t_N$, and in Cases 2-NoN and 2-N, we rule out the possibility of a unilateral deviation in these regions for ISP N and NoN, respectively.
+We next prove that candidate (e) is indeed a SPNE when the CP is restricted to choose $z=0.$ We prove that no unilateral deviation is profitable.
+First, in Case a, we rule out the possibility of a unilateral deviation when $-t_{NoN}<\Delta p<t_N$ for both neutral and non-neutral ISPs.
+Then, we consider $\Delta p\leq -t_{NoN}$ and $\Delta p\geq t_N$, and in Cases NoN and N, we rule out the possibility of a unilateral deviation in these regions for ISP N and NoN, respectively.